Published by Christina Riley. Last Updated on November 22, 2023.

 Prominent planter and cotton manufacturer Joel Battle founded the original mill, which was built by enslaved people and completed in 1818.

 For its first 30 years of operation, slaves and free people of color made up the workforce.
-After that initial period and until 1965, only white workers were employed here.
+Only white workers were employed here after that initial period and until 1965.

-Rocky Mount Mills isn’t hiding its history and the current owners are working with UNC’s Community Histories Workshop in ongoing projects to collect stories, digitize materials, and display information throughout the campus.
+Rocky Mount Mills isn’t hiding its history, and the current owners are working with UNC’s Community Histories Workshop on ongoing projects to collect stories, digitize materials, and display information throughout the campus.

 Fires and Rebuilding Efforts

 Rocky Mount Mills is no stranger to rebuilding, as several fires ravaged the mill.
 A fire in 1863 when Union troops attacked the supply line during the Civil War.